RadamesDeus/clone-tabnews/README.md

 # clone-tabnews
-Estudo do clone tabnews do Felipe Dilipe Deschamps curso.dev
+Estudo do tabnews do Felipe Dilipe Deschamps curso.dev